GOLF COURSE HEALTH & SAFETY INFORMATION

 As a rule, players should not strike a golf ball when there is a risk of endangering another player or member of the green staff.

 PUBLIC FOOTPATH.
-A public footpath crosses the course through THE MIDDLE of holes 2 and 12 and BETWEEN holes 3,7, 11 &15.
+A public footpath crosses the course through the middle of holes 16 and 17, and across holes 3, 7, 11 and 15.

 PLAYERS MUST GIVE WAY TO THE PUBLIC USING THIS FOOTPATH.